OctopusDeploy/blog/blog/2021-11/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 1. Click the **Target Roles** section under the **Deployment** heading to expand.
 1. Enter a name in the **Roles** field (‘canary’, for example) and click **SAVE**.

 Repeat the steps and create target roles for the remaining deployment targets if they don’t already exist.
-Once you’ve created a target role, you can reuse it for other deployment targets.
+After you create a target role, you can reuse it for other deployment targets.

-Now we can create the deployment process:
+Now you can create the deployment process:

 1. Click **PROJECTS** from the top menu, select your project from the list, then click **Process** from the left.
 1. Click **ADD STEP**, select the type of step and complete the details for the deployment.
 Select your canary target role in the **On Targets in Roles** section.
 Click **SAVE** when done.